nph278/svelte-html-repl/README.md

 # svelte-html-repl

 An HTML REPL built in svelte.
-Still very unusable.

 ## Install